VoIPshare/ESP32-eInk-Dashboard/README.md

 The wake/demo input is optional.
 If you do not connect a button or touch-output board, the device will still work normally and will wake on timer only.

+Demo mode and forced configuration mode require an external trigger on the configured wake/demo pin, such as:

+- a physical push button
+- a `TTP223` capacitive touch switch module used as a simple digital output

 When a wake/demo button is configured, the firmware checks it at boot and on deep-sleep wake.

 - short tap: normal boot, no special action
 - hold about 2 seconds: enter demo mode
 - hold about 6 seconds: force configuration mode / AP setup

+Preset defaults:

-For the `ESP32-C6 SuperMini` preset, the wake/demo pin is `GPIO_NUM_2`, which works well with a `TTP223` output used as a simple digital wake signal.
+- `ESP32-C6 SuperMini`: wake/demo pin `GPIO_NUM_2`, suitable for a `TTP223` output used as a simple digital wake signal
+- `ESP32`: wake/demo pin `GPIO_NUM_33`

 ## Build Options